 The major focus on applying formal methods to DNNs has been to verify the network against the robustness property.
 Initially, the robustness issue was concerned with small perturbations of data to deal with measurement errors and other factors leading to noisy input data [16].
 As more and more networks started being deployed in safety-critical applications, it quickly became a security issue.
-Recent advances in formal verification methodologies such as Satisfiability Modulo Theories (SMT) [17] and Mixed Integer Linear Programming (MILP) [13] have made it possible to use general-purpose solvers to be applied to the problem of verification of neural networks.
-However, these solvers were too slow to verify any practical network [18]-[20].
+Recent advances in formal verification methodologies, such as SMTs [17] and MILP [13], have made it possible to use general-purpose solvers to be applied to the problem of verification of neural networks.
+However, these solvers were too slow to verify any practical network [18], [19], [20].
 Thus, additional DNN-level reasoning was required to make any verification procedure scale.
-Toward that end, DNN verification tools such as DeepPoly [21] and ReluVal [6] use interval arithmetic with an iterative refinement of bounds.
+Toward that end, DNN verification tools, such as DeepPoly [21] and ReluVal [6], use interval arithmetic with an iterative refinement of bounds.
 Reluplex [22] and its successor Marabou [8] have augmented the SMT theory of reals to add support for ReLU and other piece-wise linear activation functions to provide better reasoning through nonlinear constraints.
 NNV [9] can perform verification of cyber-physical systems having DNNs as major components through reachability analysis.

 Recently, there has been significant effort in verifying quantized neural networks.
-A Binarized deep Neural Network (BNN) [23] is a network that uses binary weights to decrease the latency and memory required by the network.
-Several authors have addressed the verification problem for BNNs through a reduction to a SAT solving problem [24]-[26] or OBDD manipulation [27].
-Recently, [28] has extended Marabou to make it possible to reason about networks with both binary and non-binary weights.
+A binarized deep neural network (BNN) [23] is a network that uses binary weights to decrease the latency and memory required by the network.
+Several authors have addressed the verification problem for BNNs through a reduction to an SAT solving problem [24], [25], [26] or OBDD manipulation [27].
+Recently, [28] has extended

+Marabou to make it possible to reason about networks with both binary and nonbinary weights.
 To the best of our knowledge, the first method for verification of quantized neural networks implemented using fixed-point arithmetic was introduced by [10].
-It was followed by [15] giving formal semantics for fixedpoint arithmetic for SMT solvers by providing reduction to the theory of bitvectors and reals.
+It was followed by [15] giving formal semantics for fixed-point arithmetic for SMT solvers by providing reduction to the theory of bitvectors and reals.
 Recently, [11] has provided optimizations for improving the results with SMT solvers, building on the work by [10].
 However, verification of several properties of important benchmarks remains out of reach for these methods due to poor scalability.